fasyakhuza/monoHbb/DDB-Mistag-SF-new/README.md

 To run this python script, you can follow this command
 ```
-python XSsysUnc.py -Y year -a analysis
+python XSsysUnc.py -Y year -a AnalysisRange
 ```

-You can use 2017 or 2018 for year
+You can use 2017 or 2018 for the `year`

-For analysis, you can change it to be:
+For the `AnalysisRange`, you can change it to be:
 * Inclusive
 * PT-200-350
 * PT-350-500